bmnnit/oxid_webp/README.md

    ```
 4. inspect tail -f source/log/getWebp.log for errors, i had not right to generate pics on certain places

+5. optional: use convert.sh to convert all images, or just wait for it to happen...

 Feedback/pull requests welcome